SNHD-Development/FormSchemaRender/README.md

     - Fix ModelBinder in VisibleOn with BooleanInput
     - Fix the BooleanInput glitch when combine with VisibleOn
     - Fix the BooleanInput glitch when combine with VisibleOn in Read Mode
+    - Fix the Read Mode checking for false value into check for undefined

 * 0.2.0
     - Adding ReadModeAppendComment Module